...

 4. Otter.ai (Pro)

-For students who struggle to keep up with fast talking professors, Otter.ai is a lifesaver.
+If you struggle to keep up with fast-talking professors, Otter.ai is a lifesaver.

-It records and transcribes lectures in real time, and the Pro version gives you significantly more minutes and advanced search features.
-I find it incredibly helpful because you can focus on listening rather than frantic note taking.
+It records and transcribes lectures in real time.
+The Pro version offers more minutes and advanced search.
+You can focus on listening instead of desperate note-taking.

-After class, you can search for specific keywords in the transcript to find exactly what the professor said about a certain exam topic.
+After class, search transcripts for keywords to find what the professor said about exam topics.

 Key Features: